C.C. Ludwig Award & James F. Miller Leadership Award

 Send your 2016 nominations now!

 The League is now accepting nominations for the 2016 C.C.
 Ludwig Award & James F. Miller Leadership Award.
 Chief appointed and elected officials in every member city will receive an entry brochure in the mail.
 You may also download the brochure here.
-The deadline to submit a nomination is May 2.
+The deadline to submit a nomination has been extended to May 9.

 About the awards